 What does it mean?

-Let's use our 1000 mAh battery as an example; if it was rated at 10C that would mean you could pull a maximum sustained load up to 10,000 milliamps or 10 amps off that battery (10 x 1000 milliamps = 10,000 milliamps or 10 amps).
-From a time stand point, this equals 166 mAh of draw a minute so the 1000 mAh pack would be exhausted in about 6 minutes.
+Using our 1000 mAh battery as an example; if it has a 20C discharge rating, that would mean you could pull a maximum sustained load up to 20,000 milliamps or 20 amps off that battery (20 x 1000 milliamps = 20,000 milliamps or 20 amps).
+From a purely theoretical time stand point, this equals 333 mAh of draw per minute so the 1000 mAh pack would be completely exhausted in about 3 minutes if it's exposed to the maximum rated 20C discharge rate the entire time.
+Calculation as follows: 20,000 mA divided by 60 minutes = 333 mAh which is then divided into the 1000 mAh capacity of the pack giving us 3.00 minutes).

-Most RC LiPo Battery packs will show the continuous C rating and some are now indicating a burst rating as well.
-A burst rating indicates the battery discharge rate for short bursts of extended power.
+Most RC LiPo Battery packs will show the continuous C rating and usually a maximum burst C rating as well.
+A burst rating indicates the battery discharge rate for short bursts of extended power that.
 An example might be something like “Discharge rate = 20C Continuous/40C Bursts”

 The higher the C rating, usually the more expensive the battery.
 This is where you can save some money.
 Getting an extremely high discharge rated pack when there is no way you could possibly pull the full amount of power is not required but it won't hurt either.
 The most important thing is you can't go with too low a discharge C rating or you will damage your battery and possibly your ESC (electronic speed control).